MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    - If :expr:`d = 'col'`, the folding left iteration runs on the columns of the matrix :var:`mat` and a row vector is returned.

+   Note that ommitting both :var:`x0` and :var:`d` implies to not specify :var:`r` as well, otherwise the latter will be interpreted as :var:`x0`.
    Default: :expr:`x0 = mat[1]` (or first row or column element), :expr:`d = 'vec'`.

 .. function:: mat:foldr (f, [x0_,] [d_,] r_)